 It would create an urban community of close to 100,000 people.
-Such a large community would create major stress on the Princes Freeway and the roads linking to it, especially in the Point Cook area.
-Comment [RJ16]: Re-ordered.
-Previously Section 5.2 in 2010 version.
+Such a large community would create major stress on the Princes

+Freeway and the roads linking to it, especially in the Point Cook area.

-- It would also range from 2.5 to over 10km from the nearest rail station, well over the target for all new residential communities to be within 3km of a station. - Wyndham has current potential for just over 20 years growth an estimated 20 - 30 years growth at current rates.
+- It would also range from 2.5 to over 10km from the nearest rail station, well over the target for all new residential communities to be within 3km of a station. - Wyndham has current potential for an estimated 20 30 years growth at current rates.
 These designated growth areas are generally more easily serviced, especially by transport infrastructure. - An area as large as Werribee South would take at least 15-30 years to develop, depending on future growth and the other options available at the time.
 This, combined with Werribee South's many small holdings, would result in fragmented development, and a protracted break-down of the agricultural area and its irrigation system. - Melbourne would lose arguably its best nearby supply of fresh vegetables; a strong factor in Government policy since the 1960's.

 Localised residential growth has very little support in the community or government agencies.
 The development of Wyndham Harbour is an exception where the project was first adopted in the 1980's and includes housing associated with the marina development.
-Even in that case, however, there are outstanding concerns about traffic impacts and other effects on farm viability, despite features that aim to reduce those effects.
 Traffic impacts and other effects on farm viability caused by the Harbour remain a concern for the farming community.

 To focus on agriculture as the long term future of Werribee South builds on its existing strength and is consistent with Government policy.
 However, there is a real need to: